bright/new-www/_posts/2018-03-05-charts-on-android-2.md

 yogurtDataSet.addEntry(Entry(yogurtDataSet.entryCount.toFloat(), rand.nextFloat() * 100))
 ```

-When modyfing data set, BOTH `LineData` object and chart need to be notified about it.
-Invoke `notifyDataChanged` method on them, then simply invalidate chart like you would with any other view element.
+When modifying data set, BOTH `LineData` object and the chart need to be notified about it.
+To do so, invoke proper method on them, then simply invalidate the chart like you would with any other view element.

 ``` kotlin
 lineChart.data.notifyDataChanged()